-The goal of header bidding is to allow publishers to maximize their ad revenue by giving more demand sources the opportunity to bid on their inventory, and to allow advertisers to bid on a larger number of impressions.
-It can also improve the user experience by reducing the number of ad calls and latency on the page.
+The goal of a header bidder/header bidding is to allow publishers to maximize their ad revenue by giving more demand sources the opportunity to bid on their inventory, and to allow advertisers to bid on a larger number of impressions.
+It is one of the most effective methods used to maximize website monetization, but can also improve the user experience by reducing the number of ad calls and latency on the page.

 Traditionally, when a user visits a website, the ad server sends a request to the ad exchange to fill an ad slot on the page.
 The ad exchange then selects an ad from its inventory and sends it back to the ad server to be displayed on the page.
 If the ad exchange doesn’t reply with an ad, the exchange sends the request to another ad exchange until an ad is delivered.
 This is known as the “waterfall” approach, because it involves a sequential process of filling ad slots.

 The waterfall setup works in the following way:

 With header bidding solutions, the process is slightly different.
 It does not send a request to the ad exchange, instead it works in the following way: